smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 10 O'Rourke          4
     ## # ... with 14 more rows

 Bingo
-We can call the new columnn anything we want. "n" is a common thing for counts, but can be anything
+We can call the new columnn anything we want. “n” is a common thing for counts,
+but can be anything

 ``` r